 If you’re responsible for new product development in your company, you will be familiar with the several steps of that process.
-Experts mostly separate the new product development process into seven or eight steps, starting with idea generation and finishing with a post launch review.
-The fact that more and more things become smart; i.e. they either feature some intelligence or they are connected and controlled through the IoT, has significant implications on new product development, particularly on its very first phases.
+Experts mostly separate the new product development process into seven or eight steps, starting with idea generation and finishing with a post-launch review.
+The fact that more and more things become smart; i.e. they either feature some intelligence or they are connected and controlled through the IoT, has significant implications on new product development, particularly in its very first phases.
+Here’s how new product development in the age of smart things works.

-We can sort these crtical questions into three categories:
+We can sort these critical questions into three categories:

 - philosophy (ethical aspects),